 - How many customizations do you have?

-Systems based on older versions of Navision may have a large number of customisations to add functionality which is now standard in Dynamics NAV.
+Systems based on older versions of Navision may have a large number of customisations to add functionality which is now standard in Dynamics 365 Business Central.
 Where this is the case, a re-implementation is the opportunity to move to a much more standard system, take advantage of all the new functionality and make all future upgrades much simpler.